d-claassen/phabricator-branch-source-plugin/README.md

 This plugin adds a new type of Multibranch Project.
 To use this plugin, you must have a running Phabricator install, credentials with Phabricator API access and credentials that allow access to the repository.
 Setup your job as follows:

 Go to Jenkins > New Item > Multibranch Pipeline.

-Next is Add source.
+On the next page click the button Add source.
 Choose the Phabricator source.

 Select or add new Phabricator Credentials.
 The repositories will load in the next selectbox.
 Select a repository and configure the Repository Credentials.